Suren2695/Cypress_API_-Workout/README.md

 `-DELETE : To remove an information in the server`

+# POINTS TO REMEBER -
+1. examples which are hardcoded and used in fixtures won't work since it is already used in the specified url.

 # Cypress for API
 - This JS testing framework for web applicationallows to do E2E testing on UI and API in the Application.
 - To Install Cypress : `npm install cypress --save-dev`